Ready To Buy Some Exercise Equipment? Read This First.

 Anyway, after asking around, I discovered that I’m in a huge majority.
 Most people buy exercise equipment because they have romanticized the idea of working out.
 They watch the ads and infomercials, and everything looks so easy and so much fun.
 Plus, people look great after just a few months.

-use them correctly.
+It’s not the equipment that’s to blame by the way.
+My rowing machine works great.
+Elliptical machines and exercise bikes work really well.
+Weights are guaranteed to be effective if you use them correctly.
 No, what is missing here is a lack of motivation, and it’s something that no amount of money can buy.

 Here’s the crux of the matter.
 Most of us already own a fantastic piece of workout equipment.
 It’s our own body.
 We can use our own bodies to work out, using push ups, sit ups, jogging, yoga, pilates and more.
 I knew a guy in college that was built like a tank and he didn’t own one piece of equipment.
 He couldn’t afford it, so he worked out in his bedroom by doing a mixture of exercises, including 100 push-ups, every single morning.
 He had the motivation, and the dedication, and if he’d been given a piece of equipment you can bet your bottom dollar he’d have used it.

 The promise of looking great, coupled with slick advertisements and the quest for a better, healthier body, is enough to make us all open up our wallets and drop a bunch of money on the next great hope.
 But sadly, for most of us, that shiny new piece of equipment will one day become a dusty new bargain in a garage sale.